Septic Services in Montgomery, TX

 Who handles septic permits for Montgomery properties?

 The Montgomery County Environmental Health Department handles all septic permits, including for the City of Montgomery.
 Their office is in Conroe, about 7 miles from downtown Montgomery.
-The permit fee is $185 ($175 septic + $10 state fee), and you'll need a building permit ($50) at the same time.
 New installations require a soil evaluation, system design, permit approval, and a two-year initial maintenance contract.
 The county enforces maintenance contract compliance with 30-day notices and court referrals for violations.

 Ready to find a Montgomery septic professional?
 Get free quotes from licensed Montgomery County providers